AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 ### Main packages

 - [**client**][client-dir]: VSCode extension code which has access to all VS Code Namespace API.
-    - Built with ESBuild
+    - Built with Rspack
     - Contains the extension activation logic and VSCode integration
 - [**server**][server-dir]: Language server running in a separate process.
-    - Built with ESBuild
+    - Built with Rspack with code splitting for large dependencies
     - Handles AGLint integration, diagnostics, and language features
 - [**shared**][shared-dir]: Shared utilities used by both client and server packages.
-    - Built with TypeScript compiler
+    - Built with Rspack
     - Contains common types and utilities
 - [**syntaxes**][syntaxes-dir]: TextMate grammars for syntax highlighting.
     - Converts YAML grammar to PList format for VSCode